 The real-time monitoring and controlling of the industrial process

-Each SCADA usually uses its own Human-Machine Interface.
+Each system usually uses its own Human-Machine Interface.
 That means that HMI can be (or typically is) a part of SCADA, but SCADA cannot be a part of the HMI.
-Due to the scalability, flexibility, security, and efficiency of the control process, SCADA has to offer multiplatform support for Windows, Linux, or any other commonly used platform.
-The scalability options of SCADA are amazing.
-While multinational corporations can use complicated SCADA servers to control their entire industrial process with hundreds of thousands of tags, individual users can run small SCADA systems using only the Raspberry PI.
+Due to the scalability, flexibility, security, and efficiency of the control process, the system has to offer multiplatform support for Windows, Linux, or any other commonly used platform.
+The scalability options of the system are amazing.
+While multinational corporations can use complicated SCADA servers to control their entire industrial process with hundreds of thousands of tags, individual users can run small systems using only the Raspberry PI.

 SCADA for better management decisions

 While providing invaluable support for day-to-day operation management, SCADA is also an important tool for strategic management decisions.
 The gathered data is continuously archived and processed.
 The historian can help to analyze internal production and business processes, locate bottlenecks, find the weak points, and causes of errors.